GroupProjectSem3/Haley/retrospectives.md

 - New Working UI
 - Help in debugging from Group 3.
-- Appropriate Pr's from the team members
+- Appropriate Pr's from the team members.
+- Implemented the guest user functionality where user caan access dignostic tool as guest.

 ## Learned

 - How to produce multiple outputs with their probabilities for a specific input within neural network structure.
+- Learnt more api's and methods with respect to using the maps api.

 ## Lacked / Mad

 - Not able to give appropriate time to the documentation.
-- Too hung up on development
+- Too hung up on development.
+- Using the google api key where it is expiring very often.

 ## Longed For/ Sad